 Another option to remove code redundancies in a bulk mode is code cleanup.
 You can either run code cleanup with the default profile Default: Full Cleanup or run the cleanup with a custom profile solely targeted at your specific task as described below.

-- Create a new profile as described in the Configuring Code Cleanup section.
-In the Selected profile settings section for the new profile tick the Remove code redundancies check box.
+- Create a new profile as described in the Code Cleanup section.
+In the Selected profile settings section for the new profile, tick the Remove code redundancies check box.
 Optionally, you can enable other code cleanup tasks in this profile.

 - Select the scope where you want to remove code redundancies: